High church Lutheranism

-High church Lutheranism is a movement that began in 20th-century Europe and emphasizes worship practices and doctrines that are similar to those found within both Roman Catholicism and Eastern Orthodoxy and the High church wing of Anglicanism.
-In the more general usage of the term, it describes the general high church characteristics of Lutheranism in the Nordic and Baltic countries such as Sweden, Finland, Estonia and Latvia.
-The mentioned countries, once a part of the Swedish Empire, have more markedly preserved Catholic traditions.
+High church Lutheranism is a movement that began in 20th-century Europe and emphasizes worship practices and doctrines that emphasize the sacraments and liturgy, along with a robust devotional life.
+In the more general usage of the term, it describes the general high church characteristics of Lutheranism in Nordic and Baltic countries such as Sweden, Finland, Estonia and Latvia.
+The mentioned countries have more markedly preserved pre-Reformation, Catholic traditions and eschewed Reformed theology.
+From the earliest part of its development, Lutheranism as a whole has employed elaborate liturgies and ornate sacred art.
+Lutheranism has viewed its faith and practice as "deeply and fundamentally catholic".
+It is closely related to the concept of Evangelical Catholicism, which emphasizes the catholicity of Lutheranism.

 Background

-The terms high church and low church were historically applied to particular liturgical and theological groups within Anglicanism.
+The English terms high church and low church were historically applied to particular liturgical and theological groups within Anglicanism.
 The theological differences within Lutheranism have not been nearly so marked as those within the Anglican Communion; Lutherans have historically been unified in the doctrine expressed in the Book of Concord.
 However, quite early in Lutheranism, polarities began to develop owing to the influence of the Reformed tradition, leading to so-called "Crypto-Calvinism".
-The Pietist movement in the 17th century also moved the Lutheran church further in a direction that would be considered "low church" by Anglican standards.
+The Pietistic Lutheran movement in the 17th century also moved parts of the Lutheran Church further in a direction that would be considered "low church".
 Pietism and rationalism led not only to the simplification or even elimination of certain ceremonial elements, such as the use of vestments, but also to less frequent celebration of the Eucharist, by the end of the era of Lutheran Orthodoxy.
-There has been very little iconoclasm in Lutheran churches and church buildings have often remained richly furnished.
+There has been very little iconoclasm in Lutheran churches and church buildings have often remained richly furnished (cf. Lutheran art).
 Some monasteries also continued as Lutheran after the Reformation.
 Loccum Abbey and Amelungsborn Abbey in Germany have the longest traditions as Lutheran monasteries.